loganmarchione/HamRadioNewbie.com/content/posts/2024/2025/01/index.md

 {{< youtube 2EZFa-2HzFI >}}

-### About cheap Chinese radios
+### About Chinese radios

-I have read online to avoid the cheaper Chinese radios (e.g., Baofeng, Talkpod, Tidradio etc...).
+I have read online to avoid the cheaper Chinese radios (e.g., Baofeng/BTECH Talkpod, Tidradio etc...).
 While they do work, they apparently tend to break easily, do not have safe batteries, and might transmit on frequencies other than the ones specified (called spurious emissions).
-That said, if you can't afford to spend a lot of money, the [Baofeng UV-5R](https://www.baofengradio.com/products/uv-5r) seems to be the most recommended (just remember, you get what you pay for 🤷🏻).
+That said, if you can't afford to spend a lot of money, the [Baofeng UV-5X](https://www.baofengradio.com/collections/uv-series/products/uv-5x) (GMRS) and the [Baofeng UV-5R](https://www.baofengradio.com/products/uv-5r) (ham) seem to be the most recommended.
+Just remember, you get what you pay for 🤷🏻.

 ## Accessories